Michael Ansara

-Michael George Ansara (مايكل جورج أنصارا; April 15, 1922 – July 31, 2013) was a Syrian‐American actor.
+Michael George Ansara (مايكل جورج عنصرة; April 15, 1922 – July 31, 2013) was a Syrian‐American actor.
 He was often cast in Arab and Native American roles.
 His work in both film and television spanned several genres, including historical epics, Westerns, and science fiction.

 He portrayed Cochise in the television series Broken Arrow 1956-1958, Deputy U.S. Marshal Sam Buckhart in the NBC series Law of the Plainsman, Commander Kang in Star Trek: The Original Series, Star Trek: Deep Space Nine, and Star Trek: Voyager, Kane in the 1979–1981 series Buck Rogers in the 25th Century, and provided the voice for Mr. Freeze in the DC Animated Universe.

 Ansara was married three times, each time to an actress.
 He was first married to Jean Byron, who played Patty Duke's mother on The Patty Duke Show.
 They divorced in 1956.
 While starring in the Broken Arrow series, he met and married Barbara Eden.
 They appeared in the 1961 film Voyage to the Bottom of the Sea together, and Ansara appeared in several episodes of Eden's series, I Dream of Jeannie.
 They had one son together before divorcing in 1974.
 His final marriage was to Beverly Kushida in 1977, and they remained together until his death in 2013.

 Ansara received a star on the Hollywood Walk of Fame for his work in the television industry, located at 6666 Hollywood Boulevard.

 Early life

 Michael George Ansara was born in a small village in Syria (then a French mandate), and his family emigrated to the United States when he was two years old.
 Ansara's family lived in Lowell, Massachusetts, before moving to California when he was ten.
 He originally wanted to be a physician, but developed a passion for becoming a performer after he began taking acting classes at Pasadena Playhouse to overcome his shyness.
-He was educated at Los Angeles City College, from which Ansara earned Associate of Arts degree.
+He was educated at Los Angeles City College, from which Ansara earned an Associate of Arts degree.
 Ansara served as a medic in the army during World War II.